May 26, 1914 - April 27, 2009

-It is with great sadness that we announce the passing of a legend… Lindy Hop Ambassador, Dancer, Choreographer, Instructor and Inspiration Frankie Manning passed away on, April 27th, from complications from pneumonia.
+Frankie Manning was a dance legend: Lindy Hop Ambassador, Dancer, Choreographer, Instructor and Inspiration.
+He passed away on, April 27th, 2009 from complications from pneumonia.
 He was 94 years old.

 Frankie Manning was born in 1914 in Jacksonville, Florida, but moved to Harlem in the early 1930’s as a youngster.
 He discovered Lindy Hop in the famed Savoy Ballroom and quickly made a name for himself among the elite dancers in the “Cats Corner” of the ballroom.
 He eventually became a founding member of Whitey’s Lindy Hoppers and choreographed many of the routines they performed on stage and in films such as Hellzapoppin’, A Day at the Races and Radio City Revels.